Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Dataset Details

 \subsection{Pre-Processing}

 We use langid.py \citep{lui-baldwin-2012-langid}, a language identification tool to detect if any sentence pair contains the wrong language.
-We found that there exist some alignment issues with the corpus, like the presence of source sentences in the target field of the dataset.
+We found some alignment issues in the corpus, such as the presence of source sentences in the target field of the dataset.
 Some human annotators manually annotated those instances by translating them into the target language, taking the corresponding image into consideration.
 Further, the source data was unavailable in a few instances of Hindi VisualGenome.
 Since the Bengali VisualGenome is aligned with Hindi VisualGenome, we copy the corresponding source sentence from Bengali VisualGenome.
 Finally, while Malayalam VisualGenome contains the same set of sentences, image pairs are Hindi and Bengali VG; they are not aligned.
 We align them to match the order of Bengali VG.
 Aligning the datasets helps to reduce memory usage, as visual features can be common between all languages.
 Finally, we follow the same pre-processing steps that are performed to train the pre-trained model.
 Since Hindi, Bengali, and Malayalam are written in different scripts, we convert all target side data to the Devanagari script by a publicly available tool \citep{kunchukuttan2020indicnlp}.
-We use Hindi, Bengali, and Malayalam VisualGenome datasets for fine-tuning all our models.
+We use Hindi, Bengali, and Malayalam VisualGenome datasets to fine-tune all our models.
 For cropped experiments, we crop image portions within bounding boxes.
-We extract (cropped as well as full) image features from vit\_base\_patch16\_224 model \citep{50650-vision-transformer}.
+We extract (cropped as well as full) image features from vit\_base\_patch16\_224 model \citep{50650-vision-transformer} unless mentioned otherwise.